-In-house and integrated commercial and technical management of our fleet enable us to have competitive operating expenses and high vessel maintenance, environmental and operating standards
+In-house and integrated commercial and technical management of our fleet enables us to have competitive operating expenses and high vessel maintenance, environmental and operating standards.

 We conduct a significant portion of the commercial and technical management of our vessels in-house through our wholly owned subsidiaries, Star Bulk Management Inc., Star Bulk Shipmanagement Company (Cyprus) Limited and Starbulk S.A.
 We believe having control over the commercial and technical management provides us with a competitive advantage over many of our competitors by allowing us to monitor our operations more closely and to offer higher quality performance, reliability and efficiency in arranging charters and the maintenance of our vessels.
 We also believe that these management capabilities contribute significantly in maintaining a lower level of vessel operating and maintenance costs, while ensuring high standards in the safety, security, quality and environmental performance of our operations.

-Focus on advanced business systems, data and analytics, including new measures and technologies to improve fuel and energy efficiency.
+We deploy advanced business systems, data and analytics, including new measures and technologies to improve fuel and energy efficiency.

 We deploy advanced systems to support our business operations and everyday decision-making, including Enterprise Resource Planning, Business Intelligence, and e-procurement platforms.
 In response to the increased environmental regulations around decarbonization, we have also focused our attention on improving the sustainability and fuel efficiency of our operations.
-A number of vessels in our fleet have been equipped with a sophisticated vessel performance monitoring system ("VPM"), allowing us to collect real-time information on the performance of important equipment, with a particular focus on vessel performance, fuel consumption and exhaust gas emissions.
+A substantial part of our fleet have been equipped with a sophisticated vessel performance monitoring system ("VPM"), allowing us to collect real-time information on the performance of important equipment, with a particular focus on vessel performance, fuel consumption and exhaust gas emissions.
 The system is designed to enhance our operational knowledge and increase the efficiency of our trading and of our vessel maintenance.
-We continue to invest in further digitalization of our fleet and aim to have VPM sensors and equipment further installed onboard all of our vessels by the end of 2023.
+We continue to invest in further digitalization of our fleet and aim to have VPM sensors and equipment further installed onboard all of our vessels.
+The process is ongoing with approximately 50% of our fleet already fitted with relevant equipment as of December 31, 2023.
+We expect our entire fleet will be fully digitalized by the end of 2024.

 Furthermore we take operational measures, including speed reduction, weather routing, voyage optimization and have planned further technical upgrades to our fleet, such as the use of ESD and low friction hull paints in order to reduce fuel consumption and emissions.
+Overall, 31 vessels have been fitted with ESD in 2023, and we have planned for another 16 vessels to be equipped with such devices in 2024.
 We plan to use underwater ROV (Remotely Operated Vehicles) for inspecting and cleaning the underwater hulls of our vessels.
 We also plan to proceed with EPL (Engine Power Limitation) in order to meet the IMO EEXI (Energy Efficiency Existing Ship Index) requirements.